SynteLang/SynteLang/README.md

 This semi-permissive licence has been chosen to reflect the fact that this implementation is a prototype only and has no commercial value.
 Suggestions, including improvements to the code are welcome.
 If you would like to fork the code for more radical changes then we wholeheartly suggest you instead write a unique live coding platform from scratch.
-The file is of an order of only two and a half thousand lines of code after all, and the learning experience will be invaluable to you.
+The file is of an order of only three thousand lines of code after all, and the learning experience will be invaluable to you.
 Please get in touch if you have further questions.

 ### Influences and other live-coding environments